haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

    Information``.
 Instead, think in terms of the realization of these concepts in your system. ``Customer`` is a ``String``, ``Bank Account`` is a ``Integer``, ``Payment information`` is a ``Text``.
-Now re-describe the possible failure mode in terms of the implementation concept: "When I send sub-system ``Foo`` a ``String`` that contains the character ``U+03BB`` I observe the problem".
+Now re-describe the failure mode in terms of the implementation: "When I send sub-system ``Foo`` a ``String`` that contains the character ``U+03BB`` I observe the problem".

 #.
-Test different code paths to zero in on the failure mode.
-Run tests to see if
+Create slightly different tests to test different code paths on the failure
-   you can deterministically observe the problem.
+   mode.
+Run tests to see if you can deterministically observe the problem.
 You should be able to state "When I input ``Foo`` with properties ``Bar`` I observe the problem", and "When I input ``Baz`` with properties ``Qux`` I observe the baseline".
-You know you have found the right code path when you can reproducibly force the problem to occur *and* to not occur.
+You know you have found the right code path in the failure mode when you can reproducibly force the problem to occur *and* to not occur.

-Define a hypothesis
+Define a Hypothesis
 -------------------

-The objects of the hypothesis
+The Objects of the Hypothesis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Think of each sub-system, external system, and component of your system as